Download a printable PDF file of this document » (89KB)

 USES AND DISCLOSURES REQUIRED OR PERMITTED BY LAW

-- To report child, elder or disabled persons abuse or neglect; or to report rape or sexual assault to a public health or other government authorities authorized by law to receive such reports; and to protect victims of abuse, neglect or domestic violence.
+• To report child, elder or disabled persons abuse or neglect; or to report rape or sexual assault to public health or other government authorities authorized by law to receive such reports; and to protect victims of abuse, neglect or domestic violence.

-- To report information about products and services under the jurisdiction of the U.S. Food and Drug Administrtion (FDA).
+• To report information about products and services under the jurisdiction of the U.S. Food and Drug Administration (FDA).

-- To report information to your insurer and/or ir the Massachusetts Industrial Accident Board as required under laws addressing work-related illness or injuries or workplace medical surveillance.
+• To report information to your insurer and/or the Massachusetts Industrial Accident Board as required under laws addressing work-related illnesses or injuries or workplace medical surveillance.

-- To health oversight agencies that oversee the health care system, government programs and civil rights laws for health oversight activities such as inspections, audits and investigations.
+• To health oversight agencies that oversee the health care system, government programs and civil rights laws and for health oversight activities such as inspections, audits and investigations.

-- To coroners and medical examiners to perform duties authorized by the law.
+• To coroners and medical examiners to perform duties authorized by law.

 OTHER USES AND DISCLOSURES